MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-in-flow.md

     > [!div class="mx-imgBorder"]
     > ![Select file content](media/flow-select-file-content.png "Select file content")

 1. In the successive actions, you can use any fields and tables extracted by the AI Builder model.
-For example, let’s say that our model is trained to extract the *Invoice Id* and the *Total Amount* value, and we want to post those to a Microsoft Teams channel.
+For example, let's say that our model is trained to extract the *Invoice Id* and the *Total Amount* value, and we want to post those to a Microsoft Teams channel.
 Just add the **Post a message to Teams** action, and then select your fields in the list of tokens  .

     > [!NOTE]
     >